SimStig/OpenPilot7.10Rav4HybridGreyPanda/README.md

 [![](https://i.imgur.com/UelUjKAh.png)](#)

-This fork allows OP 7.10 with Grey Panda on the 2019+ Rav4Hybrid with TSS2.0 It also disables update checks and locout from self driving for 10 years
+This fork allows OP 7.10 with Grey Panda on the 2019+ Rav4Hybrid with TSS2.0 It also disables update checks and lockout from self driving for 10 years

 Table of Contents
 =======================